aalireza/Cantorize/README.md

 ## Disclaimer

 This is a project I submitted to [PennApps XV]("https://devpost.com/software/deniable-cantor").
-I spent almost all of the time dealing with Racket macros for my original project, but, it didn't work out.
-This thing was made in less three hours, which means it can be more polished.
+I spent almost all of the time dealing with Racket for my initial project, but, it wouldn't have been completed on time.
+This thing was made in less three hours, which means it can be more polished!